• 21 Nov, 2024

 Kupe Car

-The air in the exam hall hung heavy in May.
+The air in the exam hall heaved with suspense that May.
 Kupe entered with confidence, spinning and twitching.
 A credit pass in every paper became the least he gunned for.
 But no one would take down his answers for him here.
 "No unauthorized material in here," the invigilators always announced.
 No typewriter for him to bang out his essays the way he did in JSS 3 exam.
 His hands jerked with the pen in the grip of a sweaty palm while he scribbled down the essays, stressing every nerve of his brain.
 Kupe wiggled like a fish doped out of its element throughout the exam.

 “My friends I helped passed well,” he says.
 His voice grows husky, a modulated pitch he uses to narrate some past that still hurts, and he can’t understand why.
 He flunked every paper he sat for.
 Except Yoruba.

-Kupe lost that neural control following his mother’s final swoosh at the Ajegunle maternity labour room.
+Kupe had lost that neural control following his mother’s final swoosh at the Ajegunle maternity labour room.

 The doctor assured them all would be well.
 He then recommended an injection.
 “We bought it for N80,” the mum says.
 He gave the baby.
 “That injection affect Kupe’s mouth, and make all his joints stiff.”